top of page

 With dashboards dominated by last-click attribution and algorithm-chasing ROAS targets, it’s no surprise that efficiency is often mistaken for effectiveness.
 Veteran consultant Tom Leonard is on a mission to correct that.

 In a recent conversation with Tap In Digital, Leonard joined fellow measurement leader Ted Coxworth to unpack the costly missteps senior marketers keep repeating and how to course-correct.
-From cutting waste without panic to building a culture of incrementality testing, the duo offer a masterclass on measuring what matters in 2025 and beyond.
+From cutting waste without panic to building a culture of incrementality testing, the duo offers a masterclass on measuring what matters in 2025 and beyond.

 Watch the full interview below, or read on for a selection of key takeaways.